Relevance: our applied approach

 Real world consulting

-Learn more about our applied policy seminar, a three-credit course, offered each semester, that gives students an opportunity to complete a commissioned policy project for a public sector client under the guidance of a faculty advisor.
+Learn more about Strategic Public Policy Consulting, a three-credit course, offered each semester, that gives students an opportunity to complete a commissioned policy project for a public sector client under the guidance of a faculty advisor.

 Integrated policy exercise

 Read more about our Integrated Policy Exercise, a policy simulation that is a required element of our MPP curriculum.

 Read about for-credit opportunities to actively engage with real-world policy challenges.

 The Ford School environment and curriculum give master's students the professional capabilities needed for a successful policy career:

 The Ford School is a nationally recognized leader in quantitative analysis.
 In addition, a core class teaches strategies for understanding and dealing effectively within complex political organizations.
 Another core course explores the ethical dimensions of policy analysis and management.